HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 And now a <span class=defn>semantic proof</span>:

 $\ulcorner$
-Say $\pi : E \twoheadrightarrow B$ is the etale space of a kuratowski-finite object in $\mathsf{Sh}(B)$.
+Say $\pi : E \twoheadrightarrow B$ is the etale space of a kuratowski finite object in $\mathsf{Sh}(B)$.
 So, locally, $E$ is the quotient of some
 $\coprod_n B$.
 Say also that $E$ is has decidable equality so that, locally, two sections of $E$ that agree somewhere must agree everywhere.